Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Structure
 - ### Design
     - #### Colour Scheme
         - The main colours used are Navy and Tan, which has been dictated by the Tartan Taps logo.
-Tartan will be used in a minimalist way to be in keeping with the company name.
+        - Tartan will be used in a minimalist way to be in keeping with the company name.
     - #### Typography
         - Cormorant SC will be used for headings and important information, in keeping with the company logo.
 Roboto will be utilised for the website content.
 Sans-serif will be used as a fallback, should there be an error with imported fonts.
+        - The text will be consistent across all pages.
+Titles and heading will be centered, and as there is no large bodies of text content can also be centered.
     - #### Imagery
         - Utilising bootstraps Jumbotron the home page hero image is designed to catch the user's attention.
 It has to be contemporary, striking, and directly related to what the company offers.
+        - Images must be of a high enough quality that as the images scale according to different devices they do not become pixalated.

 ## Skeleton
+Below you can find links to the initial draft of the wireframes I've created for each individual page, showing how I would like the page to be structured, and how responsive the website is to different devices.

 - ### Wireframes
     I have created wireframes using Balsamiq for desktop, tablet and mobile devices.
     - Home Page Wireframe - [View](assets/wireframes/home-page-wireframe.pdf)